michael2012z/BitBible/markdown/KJV/files/Exod.md

 15. And he made the staves of shittim wood, and overlaid them with gold, to bear the table.

-16. And he made the vessels which were upon the table, his dishes, and his spoons, and his bowls, and his covers to cover withal, of pure gold.to cover…: or, to pour out withal
+16. And he made the vessels which were upon the table, his dishes, and his spoons, and his bowls, and his covers to cover withal, of pure gold.

 17. And he made the candlestick of pure gold: of beaten work made he the candlestick; his shaft, and his branch, his bowls, his knops, and his flowers, were of the same: